Miriam Moskowitz

-She was born in Bayonne, New Jersey on June 10, 1916.
+She was born in Bayonne, New Jersey, on June 10, 1916.
 She graduated from the City College of New York evening session with a B.S. in Education in 1942.

 Atomic spying case

 In 1950, during the McCarthy era and as part of the atomic spies prosecutions, Miriam Moskowitz was indicted for conspiring with Abraham Brothman and Harry Gold to obstruct justice.
+Moskowitz was Brothman's secretary and lover.
+Brothman, a chemical engineer, hoped to get into business with the Soviet Union by providing blueprints for industrial processes he’d already described in trade journals.

 Moskowitz's prosecution arose from an investigation into Soviet nuclear espionage into the Manhattan Project and related activities by which the United States developed atomic bombs.
 The investigation was capped by the prosecution and execution of Julius and Ethel Rosenberg for spying.
 Moskowitz and Brothman's trial was presided over by Judge Irving Kaufman, and prosecuted by the United States Attorney for the Southern District of New York, Irving Saypol and his 23-year-old confidential assistant, Roy Cohn.
 Harry Gold and Elizabeth Bentley testified against Moskowitz and her codefendant, Abraham Brothman.